digiscot/digiscot-website/pages/participation/funding/faq.md

 We're inviting organisations across Scotland to join a national movement to promote digital participation and basic digital skills.
 By undertaking work as part of the [Charter Fund](/participation/charter-fund/) you will be expected to sign the Charter before submitting your application.
 If you have not done this you will be unable to proceed with your application.
 [Read more on the Charter](https://digitalparticipation.scot/the-charter).

-### 3. What questions will I be asked?
+### 3. Can I download a blank application form?

-You'll be asked to answer the following questions.
+We haven't provided a blank application form.
+However, below is a list of all the questions you'll be asked along with a brief explanatory note.

 If you feel supporting information is required to further evidence your project idea this can be emailed separately, with your Organisation and Project Name as the reference, to <a href="mailto:digital@scvo.org.uk">digital@scvo.org.uk</a> following the submission of your application.
 However, the application will be assessed primarily on the application form.
 You should make sure that every piece of information you would like considered as part of your application is within the form.

 **About Your Organisation**